laas/fire-rs-saop/README.md

  - build a C++ backend with python bindings
  - build the Cython modules in `python/`
  - ensure that the produced artifacts are located in the `python/` source directory so that the python scripts can be invoke in straightforward manner.

-### On Docker

-The file `docker/Dockerfile` contains all the steps require to retrieve most of the dependencies on an Ubuntu 16.04 distribution.

-__#Note: The docker container is currently not fully updated#__

-A Dockerfile is provided to set up an environment with windninja and all python dependencies.

-To build the container:

-    ./docker/run.sh build

-To start a shell in the container with the the code repository and the data repository mounted:

-    ./docker/run.sh [start]

 ### License and citations